 - Nominee and nominator are encouraged work together to complete the nomination form for accuracy.

 - Nominees must not be subject to any notification, limitation/restriction to practice, under investigation, disciplinary process or undergoing performance management.

 A selection committee will be appointed consisting of CRNAs and other designees as reviewers and scorers of the nominations.
 A scoring key will be used to assign points to each category.
 Points will be awarded for quality of care, community and professional development, leadership qualities, educational development, and CRNA advocacy.
 Be sure to include all of your nominee’s outstanding qualities in your letter.
 The committee will determine the winners based on category points.
 Nominators and nominees names will be blinded to ensure impartiality.
 After the selection process has been completed, the names of the nominees will be revealed.
 The winners of the awards will not be announced until the time of the awards presentations.

 Tell us about your nominee!
-Nominations can be submitted to the selection committee
+Nominations will be submitted to the selection committee.

-In a brief letter, describe how the nominee goes “above and beyond” in the CRNA category in which you are nominating him/her for.
-The letter must not be longer than two pages, double spaced, size 12 font.
+Describe how the nominee goes “above and beyond” in the CRNA category in which you are nominating him/her/them for.
 In addition to your own story, include the following if applicable:

 - Describe how the nominee demonstrates excellent standard of practice and professional performance in anesthesia (such as commitment to safe and high quality care by implementing a quality improvement project, or advocating politically for patient safety standards.)

 - Describe how the nominee has participated in community/professional organization advocacy.

 - Describe how the nominee demonstrates leadership qualities (which include acting as a role model and advocate) in the workplace, the profession, and community.